dennisobel/getting-started-with-sonic-pi/worksheet.md

 ### Samples to try

 There are lots of samples included with Sonic Pi.
-To find the names of them, click on **help** followed by **samples** on the left hand side of the help window.
+To find the names of them, click on **Help** followed by **Samples** on the left hand side of the help window.
 Click on any of the sample names to get more information on how to use it.

 ## Playing two tunes at the same time

 Music often has a repeating backing track, with a separate melody played over the top.
 So far in Sonic Pi you have played one tune.
 Let's try playing two tunes at the same time!

 1. Click on a new workspace tab.